 - Custom fields.

-One of our favorites is the Automation ClickApp, which lets you streamline your workflow with automation templates or custom automations.
+- Automation ClickApp, which lets you streamline your workflow with automation templates or custom automations, and

-Another useful ClickApp is LineUp™️.
-This app prioritizes tasks for every user to keep them focused.
+- LineUp™️, an app that can prioritize tasks for every user to keep them focused.

 - List,